MicrosoftDocs/windows-itpro-docs/windows/deployment/do/delivery-optimization-configure.md

 ### Peering with VPN

 By default, if Delivery Optimization detects a VPN, peering is not used.
-To enable this behavior, use the [DOAllowVPNPeerCaching](waas-delivery-optimization-reference.md#enable-peer-caching-while-the-device-connects-via-vpn) policy.
+To change this behavior, use the [DOAllowVPNPeerCaching](waas-delivery-optimization-reference.md#enable-peer-caching-while-the-device-connects-via-vpn) policy.
 The Delivery Optimization client looks in the network adapter’s ‘Description’ and ‘FriendlyName’ strings to determine VPN usage.
-To allow greater flexibility for VPN identification, use the [DOVpnKeywords](waas-delivery-optimization-reference.md#vpn-keywords) to add descriptors for a particular VPN.
+To allow greater flexibility for VPN identification, use the [DOVpnKeywords](waas-delivery-optimization-reference.md#vpn-keywords) to add descriptors for a particular VPN you use in your organization.

+> [!NOTE]
+> The default keyword list is “VPN”, “Secure”, and “Virtual Private Network”.
+For example, “MYVPN” matches the “VPN” keyword and would be detected as a VPN connection.

 ## 4. Optimize P2P usage for your organization size